AminFadaee/Designing-data-intensive-applications-summary/chapter_2.md

-# Desinging Data Intensive Applications
+# Designing Data Intensive Applications
 ## Chapter 2: Data Models and Query Languages
 In this chapter we will look at a range of general-purpose data models for data storage and querying.